Head Coach: Cindy Mabee

 Lauren Westmacott – BA, MSCOT – NCCP Level 1 and 2 swimming and Level 1 Water Polo

-I came to swimming as most young kids do, because their parents need them to be tired at the end of the day so they will go to sleep at night.
-We also had a pool in our backyard, so there was some incentive to ensure us kids didn’t drown when mom and dad weren’t watching.
-That was 30 years ago this past summer and while I can’t say that I always loved endless lengths of the pool, I did always love the friends I made, the fun I had, and being in an outdoor pool under the sun.
-But somewhere along the way I became a life long swimmer.
-I love being in the pool, being on the deck, watching people swim, going to meets, and of course the people I get to swim with.
+Lauren came to swimming as most young kids do, because their parents need them to be tired at the end of the day so they will go to sleep at night.
+Lauren’s family also had a pool in their backyard, so there was some incentive to ensure the kids didn’t drown when mom and dad weren’t watching.
+That was over 30 years ago, and while she can’t say that she always loved endless lengths of the pool, she did always love the friends she made, the fun she had, and being in an outdoor pool under the sun.
+Somewhere along the way she became a life long swimmer.
+Lauren loves being in the pool, being on the deck, watching people swim, going to meets, and of course the people she gets to swim with.
 And there is the fantastic benefit of being able to eat extra chocolate after burning lots of calories in the pool.

-After swimming for several years I started coaching for my home team, the Nanaimo White Rapids, as a volunteer and later as a paid coach.
-I spent 4 summers coaching there, 1 with the Comox Valley Blue Devils, and 2 with the North Delta Sunfish.
-I coached through my first degree and spent a few winter seasons working part-time for Island Swimming, Coho, and the Victoria YMCA.
-When I went away for grad school I left behind a very large part of my life knowing that when I came back I wouldn’t be returning to full time coaching.
-But luckily my very good friend, Alex Cape, said she had found an awesome team to swim with.
-I joined VMSC in the fall of 2007 and have loved every season since.
-I’ve mostly been a swimmer, but over the past two seasons I’ve helped out as a substitute coach.
-So when the other coaches are off doing fun things, you might see me on deck filling in.
-My favourite sets tend to be distance ones as I can’t sprint to save my life, but don’t worry, I also like mixing things up so no one gets bored.
+After swimming for several years Lauren started coaching for her home team, the Nanaimo White Rapids, as a volunteer and later as a paid coach.
+She spent four summers coaching there, one with the Comox Valley Blue Devils, and two with the North Delta Sunfish.
+She coached through her first degree and spent a few winter seasons working part-time for Island Swimming, Coho, and the Victoria YMCA.
+When she went away for grad school she left behind a very large part of her life knowing that when she came back she wouldn’t be returning to full time coaching.
+But luckily her very good friend, Alex Cape, said she had found an awesome team to swim with.
+She joined VMSC in the fall of 2007 and has loved every season since.
+She has mostly been a swimmer, but since 2014 she has helped out as a substitute coach.
+So when the other coaches are off doing fun things, you might see Lauren on deck filling in.
+Her favourite sets tend to be distance ones as she claims she can’t sprint to save her life – but don’t worry, she also likes mixing things up so no one gets bored.